NiteshSarvaiya/ns-gst-suite/README.md

 # ns-gst-suite
-CA-friendly GST SaaS for client, return &amp; ITC management
+CA-friendly GST SaaS for client, return and ITC management